jhqtok/ExperimentFramework/docs/user-guide/timeout-enforcement.md

 ### ThrowException

-Throws a `TimeoutException` when the trial exceeds the timeout.
+Throws a `TimeoutException` when the condition exceeds the timeout.
 Use this when you want explicit control over timeout handling.

 ```csharp
 .WithTimeout(TimeSpan.FromSeconds(3), TimeoutAction.ThrowException)